agrif/quartustcl/docs/index.md

 devnames = quartus.parse(quartus.get_device_names(hardware_name="Foo Bar"))
 ```

-In the TCL subshell, this runs
+In the Tcl subshell, this runs
 ```tcl
 get_device_names -hardware_name {Foo Bar}
 ```
 and parses the result into a Python list.

-For more information, including more ways to interact with the TCL
+For more information, including more ways to interact with the Tcl
 subprocess, see [the reference documentation](reference).